Stop Building Worthless Software

 The Barbell Strategy (What I'm Building Next)

-For my next play, I am looking at the intersection of Hardware and Software.
+For my next play, I’m focusing on the intersection of Hardware and Software.

 Regaining Focus